es-dl/llm/README.md

 Train, sample, and benchmark a compact GPT-style language model from your own text.

-`qchat` is a local LLM pipeline with a custom byte-level BPE tokenizer, a PyTorch decoder-only Transformer, checkpointed training, standalone inference, and repeatable benchmarks.
+`llm` is a local LLM pipeline with a custom byte-level BPE tokenizer, a PyTorch decoder-only Transformer, checkpointed training, standalone inference, and repeatable benchmarks.
 It is designed as a usable experimentation stack: put text in, train a model, generate from it, measure it, iterate.

 ```text
 data/input.txt -> tokenizer/tokenizer.json -> train.py -> mini-quadtrix-bpe.pt -> inference.py